AndreFPRodrigues/SWAT_Lib/README.md

 Rooted phone - necessary to monitor/inject/block input events system wide

 ##How does it work?
-The framework is composed by a core module that handles all the work.
+The library is composed by a core module that handles all the work.

 ###Core